mikependon/RepoDB.NET/pages/references/unitofwork.md

 ### Business Logic

-In your business logic, make sure that the `IUnitOfWork` is being dependency injected.
+In your business logic, make sure that the `IUnitOfWork<SqlConnection>` is being dependency injected.
 Let us assumed your business logic class is named `SalesManager` that implements the `ISalesManager` interface.

 ```csharp
 public interface ISalesManager